BUY NBFC ONLINE IN INDIA

 • Notify the public about the planned deal in at least 2 leading daily newspapers.

 • Apply to RBI for approval, with the application & the documents as required.

-• Settle all the inquiries or objections raised, by RBI or public.
+• Settle all the inquiries or objections raised, either by RBI or the public.

 The convenient method to buy NBFC in India would be to get registered with CompanyRegistrationOnline.
-With over 10+ years of experience of meticulously carrying out all government compliances.
+We have over 10+ years of experience in meticulously carrying out all government compliances.

 The situations specified by RBI are:

 • Whenever there are changes in the ownership of an NBFC.
 It may or may not be due to changes in the management structure.

 • The structure of shareholding has been altered.
 When 26% or more of the paid-up equity share capital of the target NBFC has been bought or transferred.
 This may have happened over a period of time.

 (Except if this buyback of the shares or reduction in the capital has been approved by a competent court.)

 • The structure of management has been modified.
 By replacing at least 1/3rd of 30% of the Directors.